-We slow-travel the world together as a group of 12-20 people while we work online.
-Every 4 weeks, we go to a different country and invite our community to join us.
+We slow-travel the world together as a group of 12-25 people while we work online.
+We go to different countries and invite our community to join us.
 Each member goes through an application process, and once accepted, can join us wherever they want.

-We find quality accommodation in an exciting city.
-From there, we (co)work and (co)live together for the next 4 weeks.
-Everyone who joins works on their own thing while they’re there – their own company, freelance clients, their remote job, a startup project, etc.
+We set up Chapters where we find quality accommodation in each exciting city.
+During Chapters, we cowork and colive together for 4, 6 or 8 weeks at a time.
+Members who join work on their own thing while they’re there – their own company, freelance clients, their remote job, a startup project, etc.

 With so many talented professionals and creatives in one space, there are countless opportunities to collaborate, learn from each other, and grow together.